containers/bubblewrap/README.md

 Features
 --------

-Bubblewrap tries to expose most useful features that unprivileged user namespaces support in the Linux kernel.
+Bubblewrap exposes useful features that are also supported by unprivileged user namespaces the Linux kernel.
 Features that are not available in an unprivileged mode in the upstream kernel are not considered for inclusion, partly to keep non-setuid builds working, but also because we trust the kernel maintainers to know which features are secure to expose to users.

 Users
 -----